Breekpot/docs/bloqs/overview.rst

 Per business entity a smart contract is written and deployed.
 Within the smart contract's inner database the names of shareholders are stored.
 Regulation of financial markets requires Bloq holders to be identifiable.
 Bloqholder names are encrypted such that it requires two keys to decrypt them.
-The asset manager will hold one of them, the other is in the possession of regulators.
+The fund/asset manager will hold one of them, the other is in the possession of regulators (or similar solutions).

-Developers can call smart contract functions to transfer bloqs or change the asset owner (which requires a crypto signature by a notary).
+Developers can call smart contract functions to transfer bloqs or change the fund manager (which requires a crypto signature by a notary).
 See the :ref:`bloqapi` for an overview of the implemented methods.

 |